We're exploring options to build new sustainable health, swim, fitness and community facilities, to promote active lifestyles and wellbeing

 Will Lynnsport be renamed and what will happen to the St James site?

 There are no immediate plans to rename Lynnsport.
-The existing site for St James Swimming Pool is a council asset and will be considered within the council’s Asset Management Strategy, no decisions have been made.
+The existing site for St James Swimming Pool is a council asset and is one of six priority locations identified for regeneration within the emerging King’s Lynn Masterplan.
+No decisions have been made.

 Why not invest in Downham Market too?